-Textbooks are sold in the Seminary Book Room at a discount.
-The cost of required textbooks during the first year is less than \$25.00.
+Textbooks and supplies are sold in the Seminary Book Room.
+The cost of required textbooks is approximately \$35.00 for each year, and the average cost of general supplies is \$5.00 per semester.

-Experience has indicated that single students can meet all necessary expenses, including personal items, for as low as \$350.00 per school year.
-A married student will require \$100.00 or more per month, considering the size of his family, whether he rents his own quarters or uses a Seminary apartment, and according to his personal expenditures.
+Experience has indicated that single students can meet all necessary expenses, including personal items, for as low as \$375.00 per school year.
+A married student will require \$120.00 or more per month, considering the size of his family, whether he rents his own quarters or uses a Seminary apartment, and according to his personal expenditures.
 In normal times, small furnished apartments can be rented for approximately \$40.00 per month and up, depending upon the nature of the accommodations.